Where, if not in the Divine Mercy, can the world find refuge and the light of hope?Pope Saint John Paul II

 Why do we pray the Divine Mercy Chaplet?

 We pray the Divine Mercy Chaplet for mercy — in our own lives and in our neighbors, too.
 And we also pray to remind ourselves that we must rely on God; we must recognize our weakness and replace our anxieties and worries with abounding trust in God.
 We pray so that we might honestly live out the words “Jesus, I trust in You.”

 Those who sincerely say ‘Jesus, I trust in You’ will find comfort in all their anxieties and fears … There is nothing more man needs than Divine Mercy – that love which is benevolent, which is compassionate, which raises man above his weakness to the infinite heights to the holiness of God.Saint (Pope) John Paul II (Krakow, Poland – June 7, 1997)

-When do we pray the Divine Mercy Chaplet?
+When to pray the Divine Mercy Chaplet?